jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-6/conclusion.md

 They often remain lurking with all their original fury.
 The man whose anger is restrained by fear, does not always lay aside his anger.
 He only reserves its gratification for a safer opportunity.

 But the man who talks to his friend about an injury done to him, feels his anger cooled by the sympathy from his friend's more moderate sentiments.

 This restrains his anger and somewhat subdues it.

 His friend views that injury in the much milder and fairer light than his companion.
 The anger becomes really less than it was before.
 It becomes less capable of exciting him to the violent and bloody revenge which he might have thought of inflicting.

-57 The passions which are restrained by the sense of propriety, are all moderated and subdued by it in some degree.
+{{< s v="57" >}} The passions which are restrained by the sense of propriety, are all moderated and subdued by it in some degree.

 But those which are restrained only by prudential considerations are frequently inflamed by the restraint.
 Sometimes they burst out with tenfold fury and violence, absurdly and unexpectedly.

-This happens=
+This happens:
-long after the provocation, and when nobody is thinking about it.
+- long after the provocation, and
+- when nobody is thinking about it.

-58 Anger and the other passions can often be restrained by prudential considerations.
+{{< s v="58" >}} Anger and the other passions can often be restrained by prudential considerations.

 Some exertion of manhood and self-command is even necessary for this sort of restraint.
 The impartial spectator may sometimes view it with that cold esteem due to vulgar prudence.
 But it will never view that conduct with affectionate admiration.

 He may frequently see some propriety and even virtue in the restraint of anger.
 But it is a much inferior propriety and virtue compared to the restraints of other affections.
 We always admire the restraints of those other affections.

-59 Prudence, justice, and beneficence only produce the most agreeable effects.
+{{< s v="59" >}} Prudence, justice, and beneficence only produce the most agreeable effects.

 These effects are originally recommend them to the actor and afterwards to the impartial spectator.
 In our approbation of the prudent man's character, we feel his security with peculiar complacency.
 In our approbation of the just man's character, we feel the security of all those connected with him, with equal complacency.
 They derive this security from his scrupulous anxiety never to hurt or offend.

-In our approbation of the beneficent man's character, we feel= the gratitude of those within the sphere of his good offices, and the highest sense of his merit.
+In our approbation of the beneficent man's character, we feel:
+- the gratitude of those within the sphere of his good offices, and
+- the highest sense of his merit.

-In our approbation of those virtues, our sense of their agreeable effects and utility= joins with our sense of their propriety, and always constitutes a big part, frequently a major part, of that approbation.
+In our approbation of those virtues, our sense of their agreeable effects and utility:
+- joins with our sense of their propriety, and
+- always constitutes a big part, frequently a major part, of that approbation.

-60 But in our approbation of the virtues of self-command, complacency with their effects sometimes constitutes no part, frequently a small part, of that approbation.
+{{< s v="60" >}} But in our approbation of the virtues of self-command, complacency with their effects sometimes constitutes no part, frequently a small part, of that approbation.

 Those effects may be agreeable or disagreeable.

 Our approbation is stronger when self-command produces agreeable effects.

 But our approbation is not destroyed altogether when self-command produces disagreeable effects.

 The most heroic valour can be employed indifferently in the cause of justice or injustice.

 It is much more loved in the cause of justice.
 But it still retains a great and respectable quality even in the cause of injustice.

-In all the virtues of self-command, the splendid and dazzling qualities are always= the greatness and steadiness of the exertion, and the strong sense of propriety to create and maintain that exertion.
+In all the virtues of self-command, the splendid and dazzling qualities are always:
+- the greatness and steadiness of the exertion, and
+- the strong sense of propriety to create and maintain that exertion.

 The effects are too often regarded too little.